Ernest Vajda

-Ernest Vajda (born Ernő Vajda; 27 May 1886 in Komárno, Austria-Hungary, today Slovakia – 3 April 1954 in Woodland Hills, California) was a Hungarian actor, playwright, and novelist, but is more famous today for his screenplays.
+Ernest Vajda (born Vajda Ernő; 27 May 1886 in Pápa, Austria-Hungary, today Hungary – 3 April 1954 in Woodland Hills, California) was a Hungarian actor, playwright, and novelist, but is more famous today for his screenplays.

+Life and career

+Born in Pápa, his family moved to Komárno after his father died.
+Vajda returned to Pápa to attend the college there.

 He co-wrote the screenplay for the film Smilin' Through (1932), based on the hit play by Jane Cowl and Jane Murfin.
 Vajda also wrote the screenplay for the first film version of Rudolph Besier's The Barretts of Wimpole Street (1934).